BryanHarrisScripts/Afterglow-Echoes-of-Sentience/Afterglow v10 X Rewrite Bryan E. Harris 2023.md

 **EXT.
 BBT TECHNOLOGIES - MORNING**

+The sun casts a golden hue over the sprawling campus of BBT Technologies.
+Ultra-modern buildings, with their sleek glass facades, reflect the early morning light.
+Drone deliveries buzz overhead, while employees in futuristic attire chat and walk, their conversations a mix of business and the latest tech trends.
+The company's logo—a stylized 'BBT' in chrome—shines prominently at the entrance, symbolizing the cutting-edge innovations within.

 The hum of advanced technology surrounds the modern structure of BBT Technologies.
 AMY (35), with AR/VR glasses resting atop her head, faces REN (41) through a holographic screen.

 AMY: